 For example, Google Ideas created the GDELT project, a real-time monitor of the news around the planet.

 GDELT maps and analyzes news to identify news as it happens.
 If we need to track coverage at scale, GDELT offers us the option to tap into the raw news firehose.
 Tech-savvy PR professionals can find coverage quickly and inexpensively, as GDELT uses the Google BigQuery massive database as its back-end.

 What else could we do with Big News Data?

 - We could use predictive systems like IBM Watson or Google Predict to understand the cyclicality of the news cycle.

 - We could infer when specific types of stories perform best.

 - We could determine how quickly, and by what vectors, news spreads most.

 What other Big Data sets might we want to example as savvy PR professionals?

-With SCALE, we can examine a client’s entire website at once to determine what’s taking off, what will bring them value, and how their content helps advance their customer journey.
-With predictive analytics, we can create hypotheses for testing which social networks and media outlets will deliver the largest sharing of your content. (if you’re a current SHIFT client, ask your account services team about purchasing a SCALE report on your next client call)
+With SCALE, we can examine a brand’s entire website at once to determine what’s taking off, what will bring them value, and how their content helps advance their customer journey.
+With predictive analytics, we can create hypotheses for testing which social networks and media outlets will deliver the largest sharing of your content. (if you’re a current SHIFT client, ask your account team about SCALE on your next call)

 Big Data opportunities abound for tech-savvy PR professionals and agencies.
 If you’ve got the means and the motivation to dig into Big Data, opportunities are plentiful for Big Data to help you work faster, create better results, and deliver greater business impact.